Mayonnaise Making Process: Mayonnaise

 Mayonnaise is typed as a semisolid emulsion.
-Egg yolk, vinegar, and salt are the main ingredients used to make it.
-This recipe can’t be made without any one of these four.
+Egg yolk, vinegar, and salt are the main ingredients.
+This recipe can’t be complete without any one of these four.
 Sugar, MSG, mustard, starch, white pepper, and other spices are also non-essential raw materials.
 Oil makes up at least 65% of mayonnaise, but 77–82% is usually better.
 There are generally two recipes for the mayonnaise making process.
 Low-fat mayonnaise and 80% oil mayonnaise.
 Check out the list below to see how much of each ingredient to use:

 |Ingredients||80% Oil Formula||Low–Fat Formula|